sorelmitra/verifit/Readme.md

 # About

-This is a Python library that simplifies setting up and using automatic system testing for several types of projects.
+This is a Python library aimed at developers, that simplifies setting up and using automatic system testing for several types of projects.

 I've named it `verifit` as a contraction of `Verify It!`, i.e. "Make sure your system works fine!"